-(1) Maintenance of Property Records - Governmental units shall maintain adequate records of property in their custody.
-The records shall contain at a minimum, the information required by these rules.
+(1) Maintenance of Property Records - Governmental units shall maintain records of property in their custody that shall contain at a minimum, the information required by this rule.

 (2) Individual Records Required for Each Property Item - Each item of property shall be accounted for in a separate property record.
 Related individual items which constitute a single functional system may be designated as a property group.
 A property group may be accounted for in one record if the component items are separately identified within the record.
-Examples of property items subject to group accountability include, but are not limited to, modular furniture, computer components, book sets, and similar association of items.
-All property group items, the total value or cost of which is equal to or greater than \$1,000 shall be inventoried under this rule.
+Examples of property items that may be accounted for as a property group item include modular furniture, computer components, book sets, and similar association of items.
+All property group items, the total value or cost of which is equal to or greater than \$5,000 shall be inventoried under this rule.

-(3) Content of Individual Property Records - Each property record shall include the following information:
+(3) Content of Individual Property Records - Each property record shall include the following information unless the information listed below does not exist for the property in the record: